Winter Maintenance for Ponds

 4) Your Fish During Winter

-Believe it or not, in many parts of the US, it’s preferred to leave your fish in your pond during winter.
-However, if there is a depth of a foot and a half or deeper and little to no water circulation, then the warmer water will settle to the bottom of your pond where your fish will gather, insulated by cooler surface water and ice.
+Believe it or not, in many parts of the US, leaving your fish in your pond during winter is preferred.
+However, if there is a depth of a foot and a half or deeper and little to no water circulation, the warmer water will settle to the bottom of your pond, where your fish will gather, insulated by cooler surface water and ice.

 Note that some breeds of fish will not fare so well.
-These would include lion heads, bubble eyes, and goldfish with ornate tails.
+These include lion heads, bubble eyes, and goldfish with ornate tails.
 In those cases, you’ll want to bring them inside for the winter.
-Your pond maintenance team can answer any questions you might have about what to bring in and what you can leave in your pond as winter approaches.
+Your pond maintenance team can answer any questions about what to get in and what you can leave in your pond as winter approaches.

-As far as food is concerned, when the water temperature falls below 39°F, you should stop with the feeding.
-Your fish will efficiently use stored energy reserves through the winter months and will be just fine.
+Regarding food, when the water temperature falls below 39°F, you should stop feeding.
+Your fish will efficiently use stored energy reserves through winter and will be fine.

 5) Consult With the Experts

 Winter can be a stressful time for your pond’s aquatic life.
 It’s important to remember that when planning for the colder months.
-It’s also a time of year when you’re going to want to protect your equipment so it can get back to work come spring.
+It’s also a time of year when you want to protect your equipment so it can get back to work come spring.

 If you have any questions or need assistance in getting your pond healthy and ready for winter, contact the experts at AquaPond today for more information.